You can’t paint over specific paints. So, can you paint over satin paint?

 You can paint over satin paint.
 But, you must sand, degrease, and prime the satin paint before applying the new paint.

 Satin paint is a medium-gloss finish, so paint won’t stick over the glossy top layer.
 So, you must sand the top layer of satin to create tiny holes where the new paint can stick.

-This post reveals more about painting over satin paint including an expert guide that reveals all you need to know to carry out the task.
+This post reveals more about painting over satin paint, including an expert guide that reveals all you need to know to complete the task.
 So, let’s dive in.

 Does Paint Stick To Satin Paint?

 Paint doesn’t stick well to satin paint.
 If you put paint directly over satin paint, the paint will peel off after a few days.
 This is because satin paint has a higher level of sheen than regular paints.
 As such, satin paint dries to a hard and glossy finish that doesn’t absorb paint.

 However, if you sand the top glossy layer and apply a coat of prime, the paint will stick to satin paint.